stem-piano/stem-piano-g-main/documentation/users_manual.md

 Manual for use of Stem Piano G after assembly is complete.

+For assembly instructions, see this document: [Assembly Manual](./assembly_manual.md)

 ## Quick Start Guide Without Damper Board

 For easiest quick start, first get the system working without a separate damper board.
 Add the damper board later.